IDSIA/sacred/docs/quickstart.rst

   - within that function define the variable ``message``
   - add the ``message`` parameter to the function ``main`` and use it instead of "Hello world!"

-When we run this experiment, ``sacred`` will turn the local scope of our ``my_config`` function into the configuration of our experiment.
+When we run this experiment, Sacred will turn the local scope of our ``my_config`` function into the configuration of our experiment.
 All the variables defined there can then be used in the ``main`` function.
 We can see this happening by asking the command-line interface to print the configuration